mozilla/mig/doc/configuration.rst

 - `create investigator`
 - enter a name, such as `Bob The Investigator`
+- choose yes to make the investigator an administrator, which is usually the case if it is the first one added
 - enter the path to the public key `/tmp/myinvestigator_pubkey.asc`
 - enter `y` to confirm the creation